Science and technology in Kazakhstan: Kazakhstan 2050 Strategy

 Infrastructure development is a priority.
 In his state of the nation address of January 2014, the president said that highways were currently under construction to link Kazakh cities and turn Kazakhstan into a logistics hub linking Europe and Asia.
 ‘The Western Europe–Western China corridor is nearly completed and a railway line is being built to Turkmenistan and Iran to gain access for goods to ports in the Gulf,’ the president said.
 ‘We should increase the capacity of Kazakhstan’s port in Aktau and simplify export-import procedures.
 Upon completion, the 1 200 km-long Zhezkazgan−Shalkar−Beineu railway will connect the east and west of the country, providing access to the Caspian and Caucasus regions in the west and to the Chinese port of Lianyungang on the Pacific coast in the east.’

 The traditional energy sector is also to be developed.
 Existing thermal power stations, many of which already use energy-saving technologies, will be equipped with clean energy technologies.
-A research centre on future energy and the green economy is to be established by the time Expo 2017 takes place.
+A research center on future energy and the green economy is to be established by the time Expo 2017 takes place.
 Environmentally friendly fuel and electric vehicles are to be introduced in public transportation.
 A new refinery will also be established to produce gas, diesel and aviation fuels.
 Endowed with the world's biggest uranium reserves, Kazakhstan also plans to set up nuclear power plants to satisfy the country's growing energy needs.

 In February 2014, the National Agency for Technological Development signed an agreement with the Islamic Corporation for the Development of the Private Sector and a private investor for the establishment of the Central Asia Renewable Energy Fund.
 Over the next 8−10 years, the fund will invest in Kazakh projects for renewable and alternative energy sources, with an initial endowment of US$50−100 million, two-thirds of which is to come from private and foreign investment.

 Among the targets of Kazakhstan's 2050 Strategy are: